anupreeta/counter-application/README.md

 to always get reliable results
 * Dockerized the application using docker-compose.
 See Dockerfile and docker-compose for details
 * Depending on the use-case scenario of the application.
 2 options:
-  * **NoSQL Databases**:
+  * **NoSQL Databases**: (example: MongoDB)
     * Advantage -> high scalability, easy to scale horizontally as compared to scaling SQL databases.
     * Disadvantage -> BASE compliant and not completely ACID compliant resulting in write-write or read-write conflicts incrementing wrong values.
-    This will make the application give unpredictable resulting in slight over-counting or under-counting
+    This will make the application give unpredictable results due to slight over-counting or under-counting
   * **SQL Databases** (example: PostGreSQL):
     * Advantage - > safer option, ACID compliant
     * Disadvantage -> hard to scale horizontally